USACE-WRISES/xs-calc/README.md

 # 1D Cross-Section Hydraulics Calculator

-A single-page web app that computes 1D open-channel hydraulics for a single cross-section using Manningís equation.
-Open `main.html` in a modern browser, build or import a cross-section, and the app computes discharge and other metrics (or, if you specify discharge, it solves for the stage/depth that conveys it).
+A single-page web app that computes 1D open-channel hydraulics for a single cross-section using Manning‚Äôs equation.
+Open `index.html` in a modern browser, build or import a cross-section, and the app computes discharge and other metrics (or, if you specify discharge, it solves for the stage/depth that conveys it).

 **Key Features**
 - **Units:** US (ft, s) or SI (m, s); `k=1.486` (US) or `k=1.0` (SI).
 - **Specify Mode:** Solve for Q from depth D, or enable `Specify Discharge` to solve for stage from Q.
-- **Cross-Section Editor:** StationñElevation table with LB/RB tags, insert/delete, sort, keyboard nav, and type-to-edit.
+- **Cross-Section Editor:** Station‚ÄìElevation table with LB/RB tags, insert/delete, sort, keyboard nav, and type-to-edit.
 - **Banks:** Mark exactly one Left Bank (LB) and one Right Bank (RB) to split into LOB, Channel, ROB.
 - **HVn (Horizontal Variation of n):** Turn on to assign n at stations; carry-forward n between breaks; channel uses composite n when multiple n values exist and either bank is steeper than ~5H:1V.
 - **n Picker:** Catalog with min/typ/max and search across categories.
 - **HCS (Hydraulic Controls & Structures):** Ineffective Flow Areas, Obstructions, Levees (with levee-based effective width clipping).
-- **Filter Tool:** Funnel icon lets you thin points (near/colinear filter or ìminimize area changeî) while preserving banks and endpoints.
+- **Filter Tool:** Funnel icon lets you thin points (near/colinear filter or ‚Äúminimize area change‚Äù) while preserving banks and endpoints.
 - **Results:** XS average and per-zone (LOB/Channel/ROB) metrics; distribution by slices; conveyance-by-n when HVn is ON.
 - **Plot:** Interactive XS with water fill, optional Velocity/Shear overlays (XS average or per-slice), n-segment strip, IFA/obstruction/levee graphics.
 - **Quality of Life:** Reset example, harmonized button widths, tooltips, and Help modal.

 **Three Common Workflows**
 - **(1) Analyze Existing Data (e.g., from Excel):**
-  - Open `main.html` and select units.
+  - Open `index.html` and select units.
   - In the Cross-Section table, enter (or paste into inputs) Station and Elevation for each point from left to right; the grid adds rows automatically.
   - Mark exactly one LB and one RB row.
   - Set slope `S`, choose either depth `D` (to compute `Q`) or enable `Specify Discharge` and enter `Q` (to solve for stage).